Making Fiends (TV series): Production

 A daughter to an employee at Nickelodeon was a fan of Making Fiends.
 She showed the website to other Nickelodeon employees.
 They contacted Winfrey to see if she was interested in televising the series.

 Winfrey is often asked where she got the idea for Making Fiends.
 She is not sure, but liked to sketch "strange and fantastical" animals in college.
 She is often inspired by "silly-looking and improbable" animals.
 She has a parrot and a pet flounder at home, and once had a salamander.

 In early 2004, Nick started negotiations with Winfrey to develop the series into a half-hour television program.
 During the long negotiation and development period, Winfrey continued to create new web episodes independently, and sell related merchandise in her own online "souvenir shop".
 In 2006, Nickelodeon began distributing many of the web cartoons as streaming video on their own TurboNick platform, and later as podcasts available on iTunes.

 The series was picked up for a first season of television episodes in late 2006.
 Production began in January 2007 and the show started airing in 2008.
 The show was set to premiere on Nickelodeon, but Nickelodeon decided to cancel its plans for a broadcast on their parent channel, and instead gave this new series to its sister channel Nicktoons Network (along with the show, Random!
 Cartoons).

 The series premiered on October 4, 2008 and ended on November 1, the same year on Nicktoons Network.
 It received generally favorable reviews by critics.
-Making Fiends carries a rating of TV-Y7 (FV - fantasy violence for some episodes).
-The series aired in the US, UK, Australia and New Zealand, and in the Netherlands. in Canada, the series aired on YTV on October 11, 2008.
+Making Fiends carries a rating of TV-Y7 (FV – fantasy violence for some episodes).
+The series aired in the United States, Australia, New Zealand, and in the Netherlands.

 The writing team of Making Fiends consisted of only four people; Winfrey, Peter Merryman, Madellaine Paxson, and Matt Negrete.
 In the show's studio, there was a special "thinking couch" for the development of new ideas.

 Charlotte's house in the web series (top) and in the TV series (bottom).

 Animation

-Cyber Chicken Animation Studio and DQ Entertainment Limited animate the series in traditional 2-D. The character designs are kept from the web series, with some changed details; such as cleaner lines and brighter eyes.
-Despite the fact that both versions use Adobe Flash to create animation, the television episodes have smooth animation and a vivid color palette.
-This is because the characters and backgrounds in the web episodes were made of overlapping JPEG files, and that the television series had access to an actual budget due to being a show on a television cable network.
+The animation for the series was outsourced to Cyber Chicken Animation Studio in South Korea and DQ Entertainment Limited in India.
+The character designs are kept from the web series, with some changed details; such as cleaner lines and brighter eyes.
+Despite the fact that both versions use Adobe Flash to create animation, the television series has smooth animation and a vivid color palette.
+This is because the characters and backgrounds in the web series were made of overlapping JPEG files, and that the television series had access to an actual budget due to being a show on a television cable network.
 Noticeably, the colors still go outside the outlines, which is a unique stylistic choice.
-Every building was changed; in the web cartoon most buildings were grey, but were changed to different colors for the TV version.
+Every building was changed; in the web cartoon most buildings were gray, but were changed to different colors for the TV version.
 Each house represents a character.
 Vendetta's house is dark green and Charlotte's blue, matching their own skin color.